SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 	* "Gradually, the great powers fought out their disputes until they arrived at acceptable agreements, but this was to take a long time."
 A14 => No agreement?
 Fight!
 Eventually there will be one.
 A14
 	* "All the colonial powers had, by the eighteenth century, been able to extract some economic profit from their colonies" A15 => all the colonial powers had, by the eighteenth century, been able to extract some economic profit from their colonies A15
 	* "Europeans did not just conquer; they exterminated local cultures and peoples and replaced them with their own" A16 => Europeans conquered with a goal of assimilation A16
-	* "Older cultures were to be cut off from populating the new worlds or setting their mark on them" A17 => European's colonization had strategic advantage A17
+	* "Older cultures were to be cut off from populating the new worlds or setting their mark on them" A17
 	* "The French were Great Britain's most dangerous potential competitors, but their government was always likely to be distracted by its European continental commitments."
-A18 => Competition in colonies often set aside for mainland competition A18
+A18
 	* "The British lacked missionary zeal ... they had no immediate urge to interfere with the native custom or institution" A19
 	* "Before its outbreak, there had in fact been no remission of fighting in India, even while France and Great Britain were officially at peace after 1748."
-A20 => Before the 7 years war, Britian and France still fought even nominally at peace A20
+A20
 	* "The possession of a station at Calcutta placed them at the door to that part of India which was potentially the richest prize - Bengal and the lower Ganges valley."
 A21
 * Mason
 	* "A long struggle between Parliament and the Stuart kings [in England?] and essentially replaced the absolute monarchy with a constitutional monarchy" A22